hariz990/Mobile-Application-Development-A1A2/README.md

 - Network monitoring

 For more details of the assignment instructions and tasks, please read Assignment2_s1_2019.pdf file that is attached in this project's repository

+Project source code can be extracted from movienightplanner(3701799).zip
+- Files were too large to be transffered from local storage to GitHub account